 HMRC's Check Employment Status for Tax (CEST) tool can be used to determine the IR35 status of a contract - the tool can be found here...

-Following 5th April 2020, should you disagree with an IR35 decision, you must contact your client who has 45 days to respond to your dispute with their reasons for making the decision.
-From here, your client will be required to confirm or change their decision and, if necessary, provide a new status decision.
+Following 6th April 2021, should a Contractor disagree with an IR35 decision having undertaken a role, they must contact the client who has 45 days to respond to the dispute with their reasons for making the decision.
+From here, the client will be required to confirm or change their decision and, if necessary, provide a new status decision.